jlelong/LaTeX-Workshop-wiki/Compile.md

 | [`latex-workshop.latex.magic.bib.args`](#magic-comments)  | Arguments for the `BIB program`                                                                       |          | _array_ of _strings_ |
 | [`latex-workshop.latex.build.forceRecipeUsage`](#latex-workshoplatexbuildforceRecipeUsage) | Force the use of recipes | false | _boolean_ |

-A progress bar indicates the building progress.
+when [`latex-workshop.progress.enabled`](latex-workshopprogressenabled) is set, a progress bar indicates the building progress.
 It can be customized using the following configuration variables

 - [`latex-workshop.progress.location`](#latex-workshopprogresslocation)
 - [`latex-workshop.progress.runIconType`](#latex-workshopprogressrunIconType)